ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

         previous_value="OFF",
     )

-- **CHAINING OF ASSERTIONS**: `assertpy` permits you to chain multiple assertions on the same object.
-In this context we used that feature to permit the sharing of the timeout between multiple assertions.
+- **CHAINING OF ASSERTIONS**: `assertpy` allows you to chain multiple assertions on the same object.
+In this context, we used that feature to permit the sharing of the timeout between multiple assertions.
 When you chain multiple :py:func:`~ska_tango_testing.integration.assertions.has_change_event_occurred`